SFDO-Tooling/CumulusCI/docs/config.rst

 Replace all objects with ``<>`` with the desired values.

-Example: Override the default number of days from 7 to 15 in the ``dev`` org.
+For example, override the default number of days from 7 to 15 in the ``dev`` org.

 .. code-block:: yaml